fortinetdev/terraform-provider-fortios/website/docs/r/fortios_user_ldap.html.markdown

 * `tertiary_server` - Tertiary LDAP server CN domain name or IP.
 * `server_identity_check` - Enable/disable LDAP server identity check (verify server domain name/IP address against the server certificate).
 Valid values: `enable`, `disable`.
 * `source_ip` - Source IP for communications to LDAP server.
+* `source_port` - Source port to be used for communication with the LDAP server.
 * `cnid` - Common name identifier for the LDAP server.
 The common name identifier for most LDAP servers is "cn".
 * `dn` - (Required) Distinguished name used to look up entries on the LDAP server.
 * `type` - Authentication type for LDAP searches.
 Valid values: `simple`, `anonymous`, `regular`.